Bronx Opera House: 1913–1914

 Ticket prices: twenty-five cents to a dollar with bargain matinees at twenty-five and fifty cents.

-August 30, 1913: Opening night.
-Cohan, Harris and Woods' plan to offer Broadway plays at popular prices north of 125th street seems to pay off.
+The Bronx Opera House was officially dedicated on August 30, 1913 and opens with Eugene Walter's play Fine Feathers.
 The Bronx Opera House opens its doors to "an immense audience" with Frazee's production of Fine Feathers.
 It's a scene long to be remembered as the crowd gathers around the entrance.
 Old Bronxites stand amazed as car after car whirls up to the curb and discharges its burden of fashion, wealth and beauty.
 It's Broadway transferred uptown.
 Longacre Square at its busiest hour could not show a more fashionable or a more cultured assemblage.
 Long before opening time, the street is jammed with a good-humored crowd.

 Inside, George Cohan, Sam H. Harris, A. H. Woods and Harry Frazee all attend the performance.
 There is also a delegation from the New York Friars' Club in the audience, George Cohan being the Abbot of the organization at the time.
 Sam Harris is indefatigable and everywhere, acting as manager, usher and doorman.
-Max Figman, who plays in Fine Feathers, delivers an address presenting the theatre on behalf of the management and the address of acceptance on behalf of the people of the Bronx is made by Assemblyman Louis D. Gibbs during which he pays a tribute to the genius and enterprise who gave to the Borough one of the most beautiful theatres in the world.

-Outside, the crowd gathering is such that the police is called to clear the sidewalk and the street.

-The play is a huge hit and at the end of the last act, the cast has to answer to no less than six curtain calls.
+Max Figman, who plays in Fine Feathers, delivered an address presenting the theatre on behalf of the management and the address of acceptance on behalf of the people of the Bronx was made by Assemblyman Louis D. Gibbs.
+Outside, the crowd gathering was such that the police was called to clear the sidewalk and the street.
+The play was a huge hit and at the end of the last act, the cast answered to six curtain calls.